Cuprate/cuprate/rpc/interface/README.md

 This is your [`tower::Service`] that converts `Request`s into `Response`s,
 i.e. the "inner handler".

-Said concretely, `RpcHandler` is 3 `tower::Service`s where the associated types are the 3 endpoint enums from [`cuprate_rpc_types`] and the error type from this crate:
+Said concretely, `RpcHandler` is 3 `tower::Service`s where the request/response types are the 3 endpoint enums from [`cuprate_rpc_types`] and the error type is from this crate:
 - [`JsonRpcRequest`](cuprate_rpc_types::json::JsonRpcRequest) & [`JsonRpcResponse`](cuprate_rpc_types::json::JsonRpcResponse)
 - [`BinRequest`](cuprate_rpc_types::bin::BinRequest) & [`BinResponse`](cuprate_rpc_types::bin::BinRequest)
 - [`OtherRequest`](cuprate_rpc_types::other::OtherRequest) & [`OtherResponse`](cuprate_rpc_types::other::OtherRequest)